damione1/thread-art-generator/docs/ERROR_HANDLING.md

 ## Testing

-Ensure all error formats are covered in the tests for `parseValidationErrors` in `web/src/utils/errorUtils.test.ts`.
+Ensure all error formats are covered in the tests for `ParseValidationErrors` in `pkg/errors/validation_test.go`.